ben-ng/stratosphere/Readme.md

 // If you want to write your assets to disk: instance.writeAssets(function (err) {
   // Handle the error
 })

+// If you want to load all assets into memory instance.preload(function (err, assets, manifest) {

+})

 // To flush the asset cache that is in memory (not the one on disk!)